-Given a context $A \in \mathcal{A}$ and entailment regime R, the online computation will return all the $f_R(\{t\} \cup A)$ for every tag $t \in \mathcal{T}$ .
-With our index, we can simply issue an IR query for each t that counts all the instances with all tags in A and t, which is getting the number of total hits for a boolean AND query (or AND NOT for negation tags).
-Note that the underlying system compares the posting lists of all tags in the query, and because A is the common part among this series of queries, the intersected posting list can be shared among queries.
-Thus increasing |A|, i.e., the number of tags in the context, may simplify the queries by generating a shorter posting list for A. A quality IR system can answer a count query within a few milliseconds, but since we have hundreds of thousands of tags, we need to focus on how to reduce the number of queries.
+Given a context T and entailment regime R, the online computation will return all the $f_R(\{t\} \cup T)$ for every tag t.
+With our index, we can simply issue an IR query for each t that counts all the instances with all tags in T and t, which is getting the number of total hits for a boolean AND query.
+Note that the underlying system compares the posting lists of all tags in the query, and because T is the common part among this series of queries, the intersected posting list can be shared among queries.
+Thus increasing |T|, i.e., the size of the context, may simplify the queries by generating a shorter posting list for T. A quality IR system can answer a count query within a few milliseconds, but since we have hundreds of thousands of tags, we need to focus on how to reduce the number of queries.